 Question: How do you personally hire employees for your startup?

 Guru: I have not used Xobin for hiring my employees, but since our team size is increasing, I feel the need to assess candidates using Xobin.
 However, we have stopped giving out technical tests to our employees, we ask them to take psychometric tests.
 I personally believe the 16 personalities assessment gives me an idea as to whether a person can fit into Xobin or not.
 The moment I find those few traits that I’m looking for, I hire the person.
-Skills can be trained and the right fit candidates can naturally evolve.
+Hence, skills can be taught so the right candidates will naturally evolve.
 We are a budding startup, so we feel that is the right approach.

 Until the next episode, this is Sucharita signing off!